 Meanwhile, Barbara had grown up, and she was looking to divorce Vladislaus.
 In fact, she was in love.
 However, it was not to be.
 The man she was in love with was a simple knight by the name of Conrad of Heideck, and her family did not approve in the least.
 Barbara was imprisoned in Plassenburg Castle.
 Five years later Vladislaus finally got his wish when the pope dissolved both his marriages.
 Beatrice of Naples retired to Naples where she died eight years later.
 Vladislaus remarried to Anne of Foix-Candale, who gave him his heir.

-And Barbara you say?
+And Barbara, you say?
 Well, she probably continued to be imprisoned at Plassenburg Castle.
-She died in Ansbach, the place of her birth, on 4 September 1515, so she was probably released at some point, but we cannot know for certain when.
+She died in Ansbach, the place of her birth, on 4 September 1515, so she was perhaps released at some point, but we cannot know for sure when.
 She is buried in the Heilsbronn Abbey, with many other members of her family.